-Risk Code SRR2324_R03 Risk Title Financial Sustainability of th e Health and Social Care Partnership Latest Note Date 23-Jan-2023 Risk Owner Caroline Camero n Risk Proximity Factors Consequences Impact Existing Risk Control Measures Likelihood Impact Uncertainty of future funding against growing demand and demographic pressures.
+Risk Code SRR2324_R03 Risk Title Financial Sustainability of the e Health and Social Care Partnership Latest Note Date 23-Jan-2023 Risk Owner Caroline Camero n Risk Proximity Factors Consequences / Impact Existing Risk Control Measures Likelihood Impact Incertainty of future funding against growing demand and demographic pressures.
 Resources have not kept pace with the demand for and cost of social care services.
 The budget settlement for 23-24 is extremely challenging with a gap of around £7.5m across the IJB.
 There remains uncertainty around Covid-related costs with no additional funding for these beyond the end of 22-23.
 In earlier years, the HSCP did not manage to contain spend within the delegated budget, but surpluses were achieved in 20-21 and 21-22.
 Current projections are that the Partnership will also achieve a small surplus in 22-23.
-Outstanding debt to the Council is currently £2.321m but it is planned to clear the debt by the end of the 22-23 financial year.
+Dutstanding debt to the Council is currently 22.321m but it is planned to clear the debt by the end of the 22-23 financial year.
 Current Scottish Government proposals to introduce a National Care Service (NCS) by 2026 will significantly impact on the IJB.
-Significant inflationary pressures across employee pay and contractual costs will increase the financial challenges for the Partnership.
-Low-volume high-cost care packages continue to present a financial challenge to the Partnership. made that are no strategic plan.
-The demand levels e. intervention and demand is increat Funding levels in transform service The impact of the become clearer a g. reduction in early prevention means that future The IJB actively monitors the financial position with regular detailed reporting.
+Significant inflationary pressures across employee that the Partnership.
+Significant high-cost care packages continue to present a financial challenge to the Partnership. made that are no strategic plan.
+The impact of the become clearer a nis could impact on the future g. reduction in early prevention means that future ised. crease the requirement to es at scale and pace. e National Care Service will as legislation is progressed.
+The IJB actively monitors the financial position with regular detailed reporting.
 Directors of Finance of the Council and Health Board have oversight and regular updates are provided to the Council's Cabinet.
 There is an integrated approach to managing the totality of NHS and Council resources delegated to the IJB.
 The Medium Term Financial Outlook will be refreshed for 2023-26 and presented to the IJB in March 2023.
 Previous financial settlements have seen both partners meet the Scottish Government settlement conditions with any additional resources passed to the IJB.
 The IJB had uncommitted financial reserves of £7.248m at the beginning of April 2022, which equated to around 2.6% of the budget.
 This is towards the lower end of the good practice target of 2%-4%.
 Significant funding has been provided to IJBs for the Covid-19 response, supported by regular financial returns to the Scottish Government.
 Costs were fully funded in 20/21, 21/22 and 22/23.
-3 4 Status Risk Score Heat Map Change in Score Approach Stable 12 플 Impact Remain at 12 Tolerate
+The Partnership has a Transformation Board overseeing the programme of service re-design.
+3 4 Status Risk Score Heat Map po Q Change in Score Approach Stable 12 пеас мар Impact Remain at 12 Tolerate

-Strategic Risk Action Plan Date Updated 23-Jan-2023 Analysis of Effectiveness of Controls Further Action Required Tar Target Date for Completion Officers Responsible Current Status: RAG 23 January 2023: No additional actions planned at this time but will keep under review 31-Mar-2024 Caroline Cameron; Paul Doak Corrective Action - Transformation Board is effective 23 January 2023: No additional actions planned at this time but will keep under review.
+Strategic Risk Action Plan Date Updated 23-Jan-2023 Analysis of Effectiveness of Controls Further Action Required Target Date for Completion Officers Responsible Current Status: RAG budget Worldoning - Regular budget 23 January 2023: No additional actions planned at this time but will keep under review 31-Mar-2024 Caroline Cameron; Paul Doak Corrective Action - Transformation Board is effective 23 January 2023: No additional actions planned at this time but will keep under review.
 31-Mar-2024 Caroline Cameron; Paul Doak